-HOUR METER The hour meter records the number of hours the machine has been operated,
+HOUR METER The hour meter records the number of hours the machine has been operated, providing a helpful guide for performing routine maintenance tasks.

-ENGINE CHOKE The choke knob on gasoline-powered machines is connected to a cable KNOB (62IC) which controls the engine choke.
+ENGINE CHOKE The choke knob on gasoline-powered machines is connected to a cable KNOB which controls the engine choke.